 - ¼ teaspoon ground black pepper

-- Add oil an 8-quart pan and heat over medium heat.
+- Add oil to an 8-quart pan and heat over medium heat.
 Add onion, cook until translucent, about 10 minutes.

 - Add ginger, garlic, jalapeno and garam masala, cook 2 minutes.
-Add carrots and potato and cook 3-4 minutes.
+Add carrots and sweet potato and cook 3-4 minutes.

 - Pour in coconut milk, fill coconut can with water and add that to pot.
 Pour in chicken broth and orange juice.
 Stir well.
 Bring to boil, cover and allow a gentle boil until carrots and sweet potato are tender, about 20 minutes.

 - Allow soup to cool slightly.
 Pour in a blender and blend until smooth.

 No need to peel the carrots or sweet potato, just gove them a good scrub under running water.

 Keywords: vegetable soup, carrot and sweet potato soup, how to store carrots, how to cook carrots